Testing Avoids a Possible Meltdown

 - A simulation of zero day threat actors and their detection rate.

-The outcome from the Email Security Assessment could significantly help with key business and security decisions.
+The outcome from the Email Security Assessment could significantly help to inform key business and IT security decisions.

 Some of the key benefits of this assessment include: